mike-diamond/firebase-connect/README.md

 import { render } from 'react-dom'
 import { Provider } from 'react-redux'
-import { createStore, combineReducers, compose } from 'redux' import { reactReduxFirebase, firebaseReducer } from 'firebase-connect' import firebase from 'firebase'
+import { createStore, combineReducers, compose } from 'redux' import {
+  reduxFirebase,
+  firebaseReducer,
-// import { reduxFirestore, firestoreReducer } from 'redux-firestore' // <- needed if using firestore
+  reduxFirestore, // <- needed if using firestore firestoreReducer, // <- needed if using firestore
+} from 'firebase-connect'
+import firebase from 'firebase'
 // import 'firebase/firestore' // <- needed if using firestore
 // import 'firebase/functions' // <- needed if using httpsCallable
 // Get firebase config (includes apiKey, authDomain, databaseURL, projectId, storageBucket, messagingSenderId)